 A fitting advert for the power of self-confidence if ever there was one, Muhammad Ali’s mantra of “I am the greatest” helped him on his way to becoming widely regarded as the greatest athlete of all time.
-Following a boxing career that contained some of the greatest fights ever seen (see our Top 10 best sporting moments of all time), Ali dedicated himself to helping others, and is now recognised for his humanitarian efforts just as much as his power in the ring.
+Following a boxing career that contained some of the greatest fights ever seen (see our Top 10 best sporting moments of all time), Ali dedicated himself to helping others, and was recognised for his humanitarian efforts just as much as his power in the ring.
+He died in 2016.

 Richard Branson didn’t let the fact that he struggled in school get him down, and dedicated himself to becoming a self made entrepreneur at just 17 years of age.
 In 1970 he started a small record business out of the basement of a church, and by 1978 he was a multi-millionaire and owned his own private tropical island.
 He is now the head of a business empire worth billions, and it’s safe to say that the teachers who doubted him in school are having second thoughts about his abilities.